inderpal2406/docker_images/docker_labs/lab_9/README.md

-## Lab 8
+## Lab 9
-To demonstrate use of `WORKDIR` instruction with absolute path.
+To demonstrate use of `WORKDIR` instruction with relative path.

 * The `WORKDIR` directive in Dockerfile defines the working directory for the rest of the instructions in the Dockerfile.
 * We can have multiple `WORKDIR` in same Dockerfile.